3 - 6 Months Postpartum

 Pro Tip: While it’s important to take time to rest and bond with baby, returning to physical activity and a healthy diet will put you on your way to postpartum weight loss (Makama et al, 2021).
 Additionally, most research suggests that breastfeeding moms also have slightly higher rates of postpartum weight loss than those who are not breastfeeding.
 While it’s important to feed your baby in the best way for both of you, that can be useful information for some.

-Most new moms will notice a surprising effect of the postpartum period, and that is hair loss.
+Most new moms will notice a surprising effect around 3 months postpartum, and that is hair loss.
 This hair loss is normal, according to the American Academy of Dermatology, and it’s not true hair loss.
 The shedding of hair is caused by decreasing estrogen levels and will return to normal by 12 months postpartum.
 According to the American Academy of Dermatology Association, there are some things that can help:

 - Use volumizing shampoo